 "21"when you begin testing:

 <uses-sdk android:targetSdkVersion="21" ... />

 "21", so you can upload your updated apps today.

-If you want to uninstall the preview system image and flash your device to factory specifications, download the appropriate image from Factory Images for Nexus Devices and follow the instructions on that page.
+If you previously flashed your Nexus 5 or Nexus 7 with a preview system image, you should now update your device to the final factory system image.
+Download the appropriate image from Factory Images for Nexus Devices and follow the flashing instructions on that page.

 Design with Material

 Material design is a complete design philosophy for visual, motion, and interaction design across platforms and devices.
 The material design specification (preview) provides all the details for designers.